algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 #### Logs

-One key feature for this project is the ability to display logs to the user.
-The logs will be displayed in the sidebar of the application and will provide informations on the simulation based on the time and the step.
+One key feature of this project is the ability to display logs to the user.
+The logs will be displayed in the sidebar of the application and will provide information on the simulation based on the time and the step.

 ##### Logs creation